 In Machine Learning, computers provide solutions to various problem statements, ranging from recommending better products to full-fledged autonomous vehicles.
 But how do we convey these problem statements to computers that only understand binary?
 If we tear down the exact problem statement machine solves in ML, we will get that it is nothing but an Optimization problem.

-Optimization is the sole of Machine learning algorithms, as most ML problems get reduced to optimizing functions.
-But what exactly do they optimize?
-In this article, we will try to find the answer to this question.
+Optimization is the sole of Machine learning algorithms, as most ML problems get reduced to functions that need to be optimized.
+But what exactly is there to optimize in ML?
+In this article, we will find the answer to this question.

 After going through this blog, we will be familiar with

-In the supervised learning approach, whenever we build any machine learning model, we try to minimize the error between the predictions made by our ML model and the corresponding true values.
+In the supervised learning approach, whenever we build any machine learning model, we try to minimize the error between the predictions made by our ML model and the corresponding true labels present in the data.
 Computers understand this error through defined loss functions.

-One might think this error is calculated for every data sample.
-Which sample should we target to get the loss value?
+There are thousands of data samples in the raw data, and one might think the error is calculated for every data sample.
+Which sample should we target to get the required loss value?
 There comes the concept of the cost function in machine learning.

 In Machine Learning, we have multiple observations using which we train our machines to solve a particular problem statement.
 The cost function is nothing but the average of the loss values coming from all the data samples.

-We usually consider both terms as synonyms and think we can use them interchangeably.
+We usually consider both terms synonyms and can use them interchangeably.
 But, the Loss function is associated with every training example, and the cost function is the average of the loss function values over all the data samples.
-In Machine learning, we usually try to optimize our cost function rather than our loss function.
+In Machine learning, we optimize our cost rather than our loss function.

-There is one famous quote in Neural Smithing Book: "It is important, therefore, that the function faithfully represent our design goals.
-If we choose a poor error function and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search."
+There is one famous quote in Neural Smithing Book: “It is important that the function faithfully represent our design goals.
+If we choose a poor error function in machine learning and obtain unsatisfactory results, the fault is ours for badly specifying the goal of the search.”

-Loss functions are the translation of our needs from machine learning in a mathematical or statistical form.
+Loss functions translate our needs from machine learning in a mathematical or statistical form.
 If we know what exactly we want to achieve, it will make the process easier.

 In computer science, whenever we say that we need to reduce the cost, it becomes an optimization problem.
-Machine Learning is not different here.
-Hence, before moving forward, let's quickly revise the Gradient descent algorithm.
+Machine Learning is similar here.
+Hence, before moving forward, let’s quickly revise one famous optimization algorithm, i.e., the Gradient descent algorithm.

-Suppose J(θ) is the loss function and θ is the parameters that the machine learning model will learn.
-Suppose we are making our loss function continuous functions, and the model wants to learn those parameters for which the cost will be minimal.
+Suppose J(θ) is the loss function and θ is the parameters the machine learning model will learn.
+We are selecting a continuous loss function, and the model wants to learn those parameters for which the cost will be minimal.
 But how will the model reach those parametric values?
-That's where we need some optimization algorithm to optimize our cost function.
+That’s where we need some optimization algorithm to optimize our cost function.

 Gradient descent is quite a famous optimization algorithm in machine learning, so let's see how it works.

-Now we know about this optimization algorithm, let's continue learning about the cost functions.
+Now we know about this optimization algorithm, let’s continue learning about the cost functions.
 As stated earlier, the cost function reflects our requirements in numbers, and we can customize it per our requirements.
-But if we start designing cost functions catered to every problem statement, it will become a bottleneck.
-Hence, there are some traditional in-built cost functions in ML.
+But it will become a bottleneck if we start designing cost functions catered to every problem statement.
+Hence, there are some traditional in-built cost functions in Machine Learning.

 Based on the nature of the problem statement, we categorize machine learning models into three classes: